-Dated: January 1, 2017
+Dated: May 1, 2013

-These Rules of Professional Conduct were promulgated as Joint Rules of the Appellate Divisions of the Supreme Court, effective April 1, 2009, and amended on several occasions thereafter.
+These Rules of Professional Conduct were promulgated as Joint Rules of the Appellate Divisions of the Supreme Court, effective April 1, 2009.
 They supersede the former part 1200 (Disciplinary Rules of the Code of Professional Responsibility).